gautriv/gautriv.github.io/_posts/2023/11/2023-11-24-satisfied.md

     </tr>
     <tr id="q7">
     <td>Autonomy and Collaboration</td>
-      <td>Can you work effectively both independently and collaboratively within a team environment, managing your own tasks while contributing to larger projects and sharing knowledge with colleagues?</td>
+      <td>Can you work effectively both independently and collaboratively within a team environment, managing your tasks while contributing to larger projects and sharing knowledge with colleagues?</td>
       <td><input type="radio" name="answer7" value="yes" id="yes7"> <label for="yes7"></label></td>
       <td><input type="radio" name="answer7" value="no" id="no7"> <label for="no7"></label></td>
     </tr>